Estimated reading time: 5 minutes

 However, an employee who is not confronted about not getting the job done is harmed.

-For the simple reason that when issues are not addressed, the person is given the false belief that their performance is acceptable.
+For the simple reason that when issues are not addressed, the person is given a false belief that their performance is acceptable.

 This is not fair to the organization or the employee.